Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 What section will you be doing first?

-Walking and cycling
+Walking and cyclingBack to top

 How will it be safer for people who walk or bike?

-Between Huapai and Waimauku the safety improvements along this stretch of road include wider road shoulders.
+Between Huapai and Waimauku the improvements along this stretch of road include wider road shoulders.
 They are wider than the minimum standard to make it safer for people who walk or bike.

 Between Brigham Creek and Kumeū there will be a shared path.
 This was consulted on with the community in 2018 and received wide support.

-Read a summary of the feedback [PDF, 158 KB]
+Read a summary of the feedback [PDF, 158 KB](external link)

 The roundabout will be designed to provide safe walking and cycling paths to circulate the roundabout, clear of traffic, and have designated safe crossing points through the islands.

-The project team is also working to ensure safety improvements are designed to accommodate any future plans that support walking and cycling.
+The project team is also working to ensure improvements are designed to accommodate any future plans that support walking and cycling.

 What side of the road will the shared path between Brigham Creek and Kumeū be?